better-internet/radworks-docs/docs/understanding-radicle/faq.md

 Without your passphrase, there is no way to grant the Upstream client access to your secret key.
 This means that without your passphrase, there is no way to access or publish data to the Radicle network - so make sure you keep it safe!
-In the future, we plan to introduce better and more secure means of key recovery.
-Bear with us!

 ## I ran into a issue, where can I report it?
 Please submit a support request our #support channel, or submit an issue on our